jonchurch/label-tracker/README.md

 - Automatically updates a tracking issue with a list of all issues that have a specified label.
 - Can operate at the repository level or across all repositories in an organization.
-- Lists who is assigned to each issue.
+- Lists who is assigned to each issue (without pinging them)

 ## Inputs